bparanj/crystal/programming/javascript/vue/hi-nuxt.md

 })
 ```

-This integrates Nuxt Content into your Nuxt 3 application.
+This integrates Nuxt Content into your application.

 ### 3. Create the Content Directory and Add Markdown Files

 Create a `content` directory at the project root:

 ```
 nuxt-content-app/
  ├─ content/